The Great Phatsby: Vol. II: The Revenge

 Homer visits Marge's store again and finds that she has become unhinged from running the store.
 Homer and Bart learn that she has been affected by the "curse of the adorable little store", as stores like Marge's exist since rich people want a place for their friends to hang out after spin class.
 Meanwhile, during a break from recording sessions for the revenge rap, Mr. Burns and the group meet Jay G's ex-wife Praline (Taraji P. Henson) who beats Homer savagely with a catering tray but also helps them by bringing in Common, RZA, and Snoop Dogg to form a group called Hate Squad, featuring the Rhyme Crime All-Stars.

-At the night of the concert that is due to debut the revenge rap, however, Jay G appears to announce to Mr. Burns that he has bought the master recording of the revenge rap to dispose of it, and Jazzy James and the other rappers turn on Mr. Burns by selling out to Jay G. While Jazzy James claims that Jay G is too good to be beaten, Praline states that she does not recall hating Jay G while Common states that the acts of betrayal is part of the Road of Life.
+On the night of the concert that is due to debut the revenge rap, Jay G appears to announce to Mr. Burns that he has bought the master recording of the revenge rap to dispose of it.
+Jazzy James and the other rappers turn on Mr. Burns by selling out to Jay G. While Jazzy James claims that Jay G is too good to be beaten, Praline states that she does not recall hating Jay G, while Common states that acts of betrayal are part of the Road of Life.
 Homer returns to Marge's store to confess his actions to her.
 Marge easily forgives him, citing his big heart for staying loyal to Mr. Burns.
-As Mr. Burns comes up with a new revenge scheme, Marge sells her store off as she could no longer afford it.
+As Mr. Burns comes up with a new revenge scheme, Marge sells her store off as she can no longer afford it.

-Mr. Burns enacts his plan by breaking into Jay G's mansion and capturing Goosius.
-Jay G comes out to feed Goosius, only to discover that Goosius had seemingly been killed and cooked by Mr. Burns.
+Mr. Burns enacts his plan by breaking into Jay G's mansion and capturing the goose mascot Goosius.
+Jay G comes out to feed Goosius, only to discover that he had seemingly been killed and cooked by Mr. Burns.
 As Jay G laments the loss of his mascot, it is revealed that Goosius is still alive, as Homer neglected to kill him and got a roast goose from the local gas station instead.
 Mr. Burns and Jay G give chase to Goosius, with Mr. Burns intending to kill him.
 They both end up hanging from a chandelier that is about to fall.
-With death seemingly imminent, Jay G reveals the real reason he betrayed Mr. Burns is because he was following the advice book, specifically the last page — "You will never be truly ruthless until you destroy the one who made you."
+With death seemingly imminent, Jay G reveals the real reason he betrayed Mr. Burns is that he was following the advice book, specifically the last page — "You will never be truly ruthless until you destroy the one who made you."

 As Mr. Burns was his inspiration, bankrupting him was the final rung.
-As the chandelier plummets, Mr. Burns and Jay G are saved by the intervention of Smithers, who has returned from his adventure in Canada, although the lake ice he was tasked to collect had by now reduced to slush.
+As the chandelier plummets, Mr. Burns and Jay G are saved by the intervention of Smithers, who has returned from his adventure in Canada, although the lake ice he was tasked to collect had by now been reduced to slush.